 A substantial portion of our sales is derived from fixed-price contracts, which may involve long-term fixed-price commitments by us to our customers.
 While we believe our contract management processes are strong, we nevertheless could experience difficulties in executing large contracts, including but not limited to, estimating errors, cost overruns, supplier failures and customer disputes.
-For example, in fiscal 2022, we experienced material cost overruns related to defense contracts at our Batavia, NY facility.
 To the extent that any of our fixed-price contracts are delayed, our subcontractors fail to perform, contract counterparties successfully assert claims against us, the original cost estimates in these or other contracts prove to be inaccurate, or the contracts do not permit us to pass increased costs on to our customers, our profitability may decrease or losses may be incurred which, in turn, could have a material adverse effect on our business and results of operations.
-For our U.S. Navy projects, these fixed-priced contracts have order to shipment periods which can exceed five years.
+For our Defense projects, these fixed-priced contracts have order to shipment periods which can exceed five years.
 This additional time-based risk, which we believe is manageable, increases the likelihood of cost fluctuation, which could have a material adverse effect on our business and results of operation.